 If you hate malls, the Old Port is a wonderful place to shop.
 Everything is unique and for sale in quaint boutique shops.

 Chefs should head to LeRoux Kitchen with a slew of kitchen gadgets and an entire floor dedicated to Le Creuset cookware.
-Or try Stonewall Kitchen, a gold mine of ingredients.
-The Salt Cellar is super cute with a huge selection of culinary and spa salts.

 6. Portland Schooner Company